Emphasise how your personal contribution allowed the team to reach its full potential.

 You can also practise working in teams in a recruitment environment by attending any mock assessment centres run by your careers service.

 Teamwork is a high priority for most graduate recruiters.
 They may be interested in looking for individuals who can bring different strengths to teams – some graduates may be particularly good at monitoring or evaluating progress, others may urge the team on when it starts to flag and others may be great at contributing bright new ideas.
 But in the vast majority of graduate roles, being able to work well with colleagues is crucial.

-When you’re explaining your teamwork skills on a graduate job application form or at interview, you will need to emphasise how your personal contribution allowed the team to reach its full potential.
-The best way to show off any skill is to explain how you used it to get results.
-However, with teamwork you will have to show how you achieved a group result.
+When you’re explaining your teamwork skills on your CV, a graduate job application form or at interview, emphasise how your personal contribution allowed the team to reach its full potential.
+Recruiters are ultimately more interested in your actions and skills than the overall team’s achievements.

 If your team managed to bring in a troublesome project ahead of schedule and under budget because of something you did, this would be an excellent example.
 Similarly, if you were able to outperform rival teams or win a competition because of your actions, this would be a great example.

 How to say you work well in a team: ‘I helped my team to beat competing groups by encouraging everyone to speak up and contribute their ideas in meetings.
 I also supported those who were struggling to meet their commitments by offering to take on some of their tasks.’
 You should give specifics of how your actions helped the group work together.